 We're still spending a lot of our free time indoors, so now is the perfect time to declutter and organize our spaces — and Netflix is here to help.
-After the success of last year's Marie Kondo show, the streaming site ordered another home organization series from Reese Witherspoon's production company.
+After the success of 2019’s Marie Kondo show, the streaming site ordered another home organization series from Reese Witherspoon's production company.
 Getting Organized With The Home Edit takes viewers inside the messy homes of celebrities and regular people and gives viewers tips they can use to better arrange their own storage spaces.
-While so far there's no word on if The Home Edit will return for Season 2, there are plenty of ways to keep the organizing going after you finish watching.
+If you’ve already finished binging Season 1 of The Home Edit and have been wondering if a new installment is on the horizon since its 2020 debut, today’s your lucky day.
+The Home Edit will return for Season 2.

 Check Out Master the Mess

 Clea and Joanna have another organization TV show called Master the Mess.
 It airs on Reese Witherspoon's Hello Sunshine video-on-demand channel, and it can also be found on YouTube.
 Like the Netflix series, Master the Mess features The Home Edit team helping celebs sort out their spaces.

 Need a relaxing break from the world?
 The Home Edit's Instagram page has you covered.
 There's a bit of a rainbow theme going on, with everything from socks to food to shoes organized in color order.
 It's so soothing.

 The Home Edit still offers their in-person services, but if you're not comfortable with that, you can book a video chat or online help session to aid in organizing your own home.
 That will cost you anywhere from $250 to $675, depending on the level of input you want.